BibleResearch/bibleresearch.github.io/content/posts/jesus-on-forgiveness-matthew.md

 ## Warning

-I forwarn all readers that I am wrestling with questions of [salvation](https://bible.hightower.space/tags/salvation/).
+I forewarn all readers that I am wrestling with questions of [salvation](https://bible.hightower.space/tags/salvation/).
 This is important when we delve into the topic of forgiveness because there are some passages that certainly sound as if one *must* forgive to be saved; and I will not lessen or dilute Jesus' words to support a theology that believes contrary to this.

 # Jesus on Forgiveness in Matthew